lilliannguyen97/Portfolio/Me/README.md

 ![MyPhoto](MyPhoto.jpg)

 I'm a recent college graduate from the University of California, Los Angeles.
 With a background in anthropology, I want to apply my research and qualitative analysis skills towards creating a greater impact on people.
-This led me to take a UX research and UX design course during my last quarter.
+This led me to take a UX research and UX design course during my last quarter, where I've grown to love the UX field.

-From there, I've grown to love the UX field.
 It takes me from understanding why people do the things to designing or improving their experiences — that transition from empathizing to feeling compassion drives me to take action with intent.
 I strive to always continue learning and improving myself, expanding my thinking and skillset.

 #**I'd love to speak with you!**